 If you are assigned female at birth:

-- If you do not take hormones, you can compete as either male or female, as you hold no physiological advantage over women or men.
+- If you do not take hormones, you can compete as either male or female.

 - If you decide to take hormones (testosterone), you must compete on the men’s team and you must submit labs before, during, and after the season to prove that your testosterone levels are at an average male level.
 (This is what I did.)
 You may NOT take testosterone and compete as a woman.
 (See later discussion for reasoning.)
 Common arguments in response to transmasculine folks taking testosterone is that it will unfair because we are “doping.”
 But the reality is, because our testosterone levels are monitored to be at an average male level, there is no possibility for doping above the average male athlete.
 If anything, trans masculine athletes will have lower testosterone levels as the average male athlete has testosterone levels higher than the average male in the general population.